-When Riverboat community members went on a ‘treasure hunt’ prayer walk, God directed them to those whose hearts were open and yearning for Him.
-Led by Rob Veenstra, Project Leader of a local ministry named Bonfire, community members went onto the streets and looked for ‘treasures’ of the Lord – people for whom He had a specific word for.
+When OM Riverboat community members went on a ‘treasure hunt’ prayer walk in the Dutch city Dordrecht, God directed them to those whose hearts were open and yearning for Him.
+Led by Rob Veenstra, project leader of a local ministry named Bonfire, community members went onto the streets and looked for ‘treasures’ of the Lord—people for whom He had a specific word.

-Golden earrings, black backpack, woman with a baby or stroller, green or purple coat; these were some of the ‘clues’ that God had placed in the minds of community members, prompting them to look for people befitting of the visuals they received.
+Golden earrings, black backpack, woman with a baby or stroller, green or purple coat—these were some of the ‘clues’ that God had placed in the minds of community members, prompting them to look for people matching the visuals they received.

 It was raining when the teams split up to walk towards Dordrecht Central, where the crowd would be.
 Rob’s team, with three other community members, were seeking shelter under a shopfront when a girl passed by.

 “Do you speak a little English?”
 Rob approached her slowly.

 “We are a group of Christians on a prayer walk, reaching out to people,” Rob started.
 “I had a picture of a red hat in my mind.
 You’re not wearing one, but your bright red umbrella caught my eye, and I felt the need to talk to you.”

 Rob continued to explain the reason for approaching her, describing how God loved and cared for her, which was why He had sent the team to her.